California River: Course

 The river originated in the North American Cordillera of California in the Mojave/Alisitos arc, between the Nevadaplano farther north and the Mexicoplano farther south.
 It then flowed east-northeastward between the Sevier fold-and-thrust belt to the north and the Maria fold-and-thrust belt to the south.
 It continued northeastward between the Kaibab and the Circle Cliffs uplift and eventually turned due north between the Uncompahgre and San Rafael swells.
 The course of the river extended over 1000 km.
 Ancestral Little Colorado River was a tributary, and the ancestral Mogollon Highlands also drained in this river system.

 The river ended in the Uinta Basin and Lake Uinta in present-day Utah roughly where the Green River exits the basin, forming a river delta that today comprises the voluminous Colton Formation and with its sediment covering an area of over 3000 km2.
 The so-called "Sunnyside Delta" has also been interpreted as a product of the California River.

-In the Paleocene, this river system may have formed the headwater of river systems that ended in the Gulf of Mexico and before that it may have drained into the Arctic Ocean.
+In the Paleocene, this river system may have formed the headwater of river systems that ended in the Gulf of Mexico through a paleo-Platte River and before that it may have drained into the Arctic Ocean.
 A drainage through the Little Colorado River valley towards the San Juan Basin is also possible but there is no evidence, and petrological information on sediments excludes that the Piceance Creek Basin as an endpoint of California River waters.

 This river system was of similar scale to the present-day Colorado River-Green River system, but with opposite direction.
 Analogies have been drawn between the California River and the present-day Ili River in Central Asia, both in terms of its geomorphology and the sizes and shapes of their deltas and terminal lakes.